ydb-platform/ydb-embedded-ui/README.md

 Image `cr.yandex/yc/yandex-docker-local-ydb` corresponds to `:latest` tag.
 It's the latest stable ydb version.

-To test new features, you can use ydb version that is currently in testing mode with `cr.yandex/yc/yandex-docker-local-ydb:edge` image.
+To test new features, you can use ydb version that is currently in testing mode with `cr.yandex/yc/yandex-docker-local-ydb:edge` image or use a build from `main` brunch with `ghcr.io/ydb-platform/local-ydb:trunk` image.
 Also you can set specific version like `cr.yandex/yc/yandex-docker-local-ydb:23.1`

 ### Custom backend in dev mode